greg-md/php-orm/docs/QueryBuilder.md

 or from reading the data in certain transaction isolation levels.
 Consistent reads ignore any locks set on the records that exist in the read view.

 > NOTE: Currently works only for MySQL driver.
-For others this rule will be ignored.
+For others this rule is ignored.

 ```php
 public function lockForUpdate(): $this